 The Fall of the Berlin Wall

-On November 9, 1989, the East German government announced that citizens could freely cross the border.
-Throngs of people flocked to the wall, tearing it down with hammers, pickaxes, and bare hands.
-This momentous occasion symbolized the end of the Cold War division and the reunification of Germany.
+It was on 9th November 1989 when the East German government said that people could easily cross the border.
+Masses of people rushed at the wall, demolishing it with crowbars, picks and their own hands.
+This event meant the breaking of the Cold War division and was the reunification of Germany.

 The Reunification of Germany